d3/d3/README.md

 **D3** is a small, free JavaScript library for manipulating HTML documents based on data.
 D3 can help you quickly visualize your data as HTML or SVG, handle interactivity, and incorporate smooth transitions and staged animations into your pages.

-You can use D3 as a visualization framework, or you can just use it to build dynamic pages.
-Unlike other systems, D3 doesn&rsquo;t tie you to a proprietary representation, so you are free to exercise the full capabilities of modern browsers.
+You can use D3 as a visualization framework (like Protovis), or you can use it to build dynamic pages (like jQuery).

-## Browser Support
+### Browser Support

 D3 should work on any browser, with minimal requirements such as JavaScript and the [W3C DOM](http://www.w3.org/DOM/) API.
 We also require the [Selectors